miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

-on http://localhost:5001/history but the back-end database and database-bakup work appears to be lost — the *complex* sort of architectural commits that I told the AI to skip and not work on as it skimmed off all the easy stuff for manual AI git merging. *Manual AI git merging* — haha!
+on http://localhost:5001/history but the back-end database and database-bakup work appears to be lost — the *complex* sort of architectural commits that I told the AI to skip and not work on as it skimmed off all the easy stuff for manual AI git merging. *Manual AI git merging* — ahaha!
 What a world we live in.

 ---